ARDC Grant Funds Life-Saving Communications

 EPIC-FSC will also conduct training on digital communications, an efficient way of sending and receiving information during emergencies.
 While traditional voice communications will also be used, adding digital allows much more information to be exchanged with improved accuracy.

-EPIC-FSC addresses emergency communications in Calabasas and the surrounding cities with a comprehensive communications plan called Emergency Communications for Home Owners (ECHO).
+EPIC-FSC addresses emergency communications in Calabasas and the surrounding cities with a comprehensive communications plan called Emergency Communications for Home Occupants (ECHO).

 ARDC’S Mission